Natural Resources

 - Forests: We use some paper products for bills, direct mail and office paper.

-- Ecosystems and Biodiversity: Wherever we have operations, we are mindful of our impacts on surrounding habitats and species.
+- Ecosystems and Biodiversity: Wherever we have operations, we are mindful of our impact on surrounding habitats and species.

-By switching from copper wiring to fiber in our networks — and by encouraging customers to return devices at their end of life — we are also working to reduce impacts on virgin materials like copper and rare earth metals.
+By switching from copper wiring to fiber in our networks while encouraging customers to return devices at their end of life, we are working to reduce impact on virgin materials like copper and rare earth metals.

 Managing Water Impacts

-Most AT&T sites are fed by municipal water sources, with less than 1% drawing water from wells in 2024.
-These sites are metered for total volume of water withdrawal.
-We do not withdraw from brackish or saltwater sources.
+Most AT&T sites use municipal water sources, with less than 1% drawing water from wells in 2025.1

-Other actions to address water use include enhancing proactive maintenance and repairs, using smart irrigation systems, creating connected monitoring systems for remote, real-time water use management, and consolidating or reducing leased building space to cut resource requirements.
-In terms of mitigating wider water impacts, we maintain a stormwater prevention program that guides us in actively managing stormwater runoff that can transport pollutants to larger bodies of water.
+Other practices include proactive maintenance, repairs and consolidating or reducing leased building space to cut resource requirements.
+Where applicable, to mitigate wider water impacts, we maintain a stormwater prevention program that guides us in actively managing stormwater runoff.

 Managing Forest Impacts

-Reducing paper billing represents a valuable opportunity to manage our reliance on paper products.
+Reducing paper billing represents a valuable opportunity to manage our reliance on paper.
 We have reduced the size and weight of paper bills and encourage customers to switch to online billing.

-Where we do use paper products, we ensure they’re responsibly sourced in line with our enterprise-wide Paper Procurement Policy.
-As part of this policy, we have a goal for 90% of total paper consumption for direct mail and office paper to be certified by the Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI).
+When we do use paper products, we verify that they are responsibly sourced in line with our enterprise-wide Paper Procurement Statement.
+As part of this policy, we have an ongoing goal for at least 90% of total paper consumption for direct mail and office paper to be certified by the Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI).

-We also strive to reduce the material impacts of our consumer-facing packaging, which you can learn about in our Circularity issue brief.
+We also strive to reduce the material impacts of our consumer-facing packaging.
+Learn more in our Circularity issue brief.

 Managing Ecosystem Impacts

 We’re responsibly managing our operations and networks to minimize impacts on threatened and endangered species and their critical habitats.
 We comply with all applicable laws and regulations.
-This includes Federal Communications Commission (FCC) rules for implementing the National Environmental Policy Act (NEPA) and National Historic Protection Act (NHPA), which together aim to minimize significant adverse impacts on historical sites, tribal lands, floodplains, wetlands, endangered and threatened species, and critical habitats.
+This includes Federal Communications Commission (FCC) rules for implementing the National Environmental Policy Act (NEPA) and National Historic Preservation Act, which together aim to minimize significant adverse impacts on historical sites, tribal lands, floodplains, wetlands, endangered and threatened species and critical habitats.

 Natural Resource Governance